 FMEA is hard enough to implement without any mistake.
-Actually, FMEA’s mistakes are the most common non-conformity in almost IATF 16949 audit (formerly ISO/TS 16949).
-In following sections, I will describe the common mistakes of FMEA with the reason and resolution.
+FMEA’s mistakes are the most common non-conformity in almost the IATF 16949 audits (formerly ISO/TS 16949).
+In the following sections, we will describe the common mistakes of FMEA with reason and resolution.

-1. Process Step of PFMEA does not match with Control Plan
+1. Process Step of a PFMEA does not match with Control Plan

 Example: PFMEA does not mention about shipping process even though Control Plan does.

-This is the most common mistake when Control Plan and PFMEA are developed separately.
-Control Plan or PFMEA change from time to time, the team might forget to update the remaining document when one change.
-The effective solution is using a specialized FMEA software.
+This mistake is the most common mistake when Control Plan and PFMEA are conducted separately.
+Control Plan or PFMEA changes from time to time, and the team might forget to update the remaining document when one changes.
+The practical solution is using specialized FMEA software.
 The software will automatically update the other document whenever the team changes one.

 DFMEA’s failure modes are not considered to reflect in PFMEA’s failure effects.
-Logically, process’s failure effects that occur on the product are product’s failure modes.
+Logically, the process’s failure effects that occur on the product are the product’s failure modes.

 Example: A fuel tank’s DFMEA mentions about leaking problem.
-However, the responding PFMEA does not mention about this effects.
+However, the corresponding PFMEA does not mention about this effect.

-Not all DFMEA’s failure mode can become PFMEA’s failure effects, however, the team should consider if there is any linkage between process failure and product failure.
+Not all of DFMEA’s failure mode can become PFMEA’s failure effects.
+However, the team should consider if there is any linkage between process failure and product failure.
 If any, the team should mention product failure as an effect of process failure.
-With above example, the leaking problem can be considered an effect of failure in the corresponding process such as welding or piping assembling.
+With the above example, the leaking problem can be considered as an effect of failure in the corresponding process, such as welding or piping assembling.

 DFMEA’s potential causes are not considered to transfer to PFMEA’s failure mode.
-Logically, a potential cause of a product failure can become a failure in the responding process so it should be mentioned in both DFMEA and PFMEA.
-However, it should be transferred with considering to the scope of PFMEA.
+Logically, a potential cause of product failure can become a failure in the corresponding process, so it should be mentioned in both Design and Process FMEA.
+However, it should be transferred by considering the scope of Process FMEA.

 Example: A fuel tank’s DFMEA mentions that leaking failure causes because of broken welding join.
-However, responding PFMEA does not mention this failure from the production aspect.
+However, corresponding PFMEA does not indicate this failure from the production aspect.

-While using DFMEA as an input for PFMEA, the team should consider if any potential cause of DFMEA could also happen in the process.
-With above example, welding joint can also be broken if welding current is set too low.
+While using DFMEA as input for PFMEA, the team should consider if any potential cause of DFMEA could also happen in the process.
+In the above example, the welding joint can also be broken if the welding current is set too low.

 4. The ranking is not correct.

 Detection, Occurrence, and Severity aren’t evaluated consistently with the criteria and ranking system.
-Example, two detection controls have different ranking even though they use the same method.
-2 failure modes have same effects but they have different severity rank.
+For example, two detection controls have different rankings, even though they use the same method.
+Two failure modes have the same effects, but they have different severity rankings.

 Each organization may have its criteria to evaluate detection, occurrence, and severity.
-Sometimes, the criteria come from customer standard.
-The team should apply the criteria consistently in the whole project and both PFMEA and DFMEA.
+Sometimes, the criteria come from customer standards.
+The team should apply the criteria consistently in the whole project and both Design and Process FMEA.

 5. Mixing of Prevention Control Method and Detection Control Method

-Some member may misunderstand which control method is prevention method and which one is detection method.
+The FMEA team may misunderstand which control method is a prevention method and which one is a detection method.
 A Prevention method eliminates or reduces the chance a failure or cause of failure to happen while a detection method detects an existing failure.

-Example: in a turning process, there are 2 controls in place: checking tooling position and checking the diameter of the workpiece.
+Example: in a turning process, there are two controls in place: checking tooling position and checking the diameter of the workpiece.
 Are both of them detection method?
-No, checking tooling position can be considered a prevention method because it prevents detention defects that cause by tooling in the process.
+No, checking tooling position can be considered a prevention method because it prevents detention defects that cause by the tools in the process.

-Recent defects or customer rejected products always are the reason to start investigation process and review PFMEA and DFMEA.
-If a similar failure was mentioned in FMEAs, then some causes may be ignored or the current control methods are not effective.
+Recent defects or customer rejected products always are the reason to start an investigation process and review Design and Process FMEA.
+If a similar failure was mentioned in FMEAs, then some potential causes of failure mode could be ignored, or the current control methods are not sufficient.
 If any similar failure was not mentioned, the team should it reflect in FMEAs and update the FMEAs with new failure to prevent it happen again.

 7. No improvement plan or risk reduction activity

-Some organizations make FMEA document because their customers request it.
-After getting customer approval, FMEA document was put in a file and never be reviewed again.
+Some organizations create FMEA documents only because their customers request it.
+After getting customer approval, the FMEA documents were put in a file and never be reviewed again.
 They are wasting the most valuable tool to improve their product and save their business.

-Making an FMEA is just beginning of FMEA process.
-The main purpose of FMEA is reducing the risk by conducting corrective actions.
-If they don’t have an activity to continuously reduce the risk with FMEAs, the problem will come.
+Making an FMEA is just the beginning of the FMEA process.
+The primary purpose of FMEA is reducing the risk by conducting corrective actions.
+If they don’t have an activity to reduce the risk with FMEAs continuously, the problem will come.